Why is China setting up a nature reserve in one of the world’s most contested waterways?

 China’s narrative that it plans to protect fragile ecosystems in the South China Sea will likely raise eyebrows among neighbors and conservationists given Beijing’s years of island building across the disputed waters have caused significant environmental damage.

-Much of the Chinese construction centered in the Paracel Islands and the Spratly Islands, and China has not built any facilities on Scarborough Shoal, according to CSIS.
+Much of the Chinese construction centered on the Paracel Islands and the Spratly Islands, and China has not built any facilities on Scarborough Shoal, according to CSIS.

 The Philippines has also accused China’s shadowy maritime militia of destroying coral reefs in the South China Sea.
 China has rejected the accusation and accused the Philippines of damaging the coral reef ecosystem in the waterway instead.